Effectively studying for your real estate licensing exam is an important part of acing the test, and we are here to help!

 The Level Summaries look like this, and can be found at the end of each level:

 Review Strategy: Spiraling

-At the end of each level, practice a strategy called “spiraling” by going back and reviewing the summaries for each level that you have already completed.
+At the end of every level, practice a strategy called “spiraling” by going back and reviewing the summaries for each level that you have already completed.
 Notice some concepts feel foggier than they did when you first completed the level?
-Try making flashcards or jotting them down on post-its and placing them where you will see them frequently!
+Try making flashcards or jotting them down on post-its that you can place where you will see them frequently!